Get E-Book

 console.log(`${rinfo.address}:${rinfo.port}`, msg.length);

-Application protocols often put their own message type near the beginning of the payload.
-That lets the receiver route the datagram without guessing from source address alone.
+Application protocols usually put a message type near the beginning of the payload.
+That lets the receiver decide what to do without guessing from the source address.

 socket.on('message', msg => {